tch180/-BestChef-Project2/README.md

 This project was made using MEAN Full stack,

-This App is a recipe application that allows you to create a user/s. a
+This App is a recipe application that allows you to create a user as well as recipes.

+The idea is to have an executive chef or simliar log on to the app and create recipes and to eventually be able to push that out to his team.